-The investment property is recognised in the balance sheet as at fair value.
 The valuation method used to determine fair value of the investment property will be stated in the notes to the financial statements and any gains and losses are included in the SOFA.

-h) Funds
+j) Funds

 Restricted funds are grants or donations given by a grant provider or donor with performance conditions attached that must be met, before income can be recognised in the Income and Expenditure Account.
-They are held in the Balance Sheet as Restricted Fund Reserves until the performance conditions are met.
+They are held in the balance sheet as restricted fund reserves until the performance conditions are met.